joebalancio/mio/README.md

 ### Queries

-Query methods are used in combination with hooks for fetching resources from a database, such as provided by various storage plugins.
+Query methods provide a consistent interface for fetching resources.
+Storage plugins use the asynchronous events provided for each method to fetch or persist resources to a database.

 Find one user: